microsoft/autogen/python/docs/src/core-concepts/foundation.md

 Agents communicate with each other via messages.
 Messages are serializable objects, they can be defined using:

-- A subclass of Pydantic's {py:class}`pydantic.BaseModel`, or
+- A subclass of Pydantic's {py:class}`pydantic.BaseModel`,
-- A dataclass
+- A dataclass, or
 - A built-in serializable Python type (e.g., `str`).

 For example: